Oxandrolone: Brand names

 The original brand name of oxandrolone was Anavar, which was marketed in the United States and the Netherlands.
-This product was eventually discontinued and replaced in the United States with a new product named Oxandrin, which is the sole remaining brand name for oxandrolone in the United States.
+This product was eventually discontinued and replaced in the United States with a new name of Oxandrin, which as of 2011 was the sole remaining brand name for oxandrolone in the United States.
 Oxandrolone has also been sold under the brand names Antitriol (Spain), Anatrophill (France), Lipidex (Brazil), Lonavar (Argentina, Australia, Italy), Protivar, and Vasorome (Japan), among others.
-Additional brand names exist for products that are manufactured for the steroid black market.

-Among those using oxandrolone for nonmedical purposes, it is often referred to colloquially as "Var", a shortened form of the brand name Anavar.
+As of 2016, among those using oxandrolone for nonmedical purposes, it has been referred to colloquially as "Var", a shortened form of the old brand name Anavar.
+Additional brand names existed for products that were manufactured for the steroid black market.

 Availability

 United States

+As of 2017, Oxandrolone was one of the few AASs that remained available for medical use in the United States.

+In June 2023, the FDA formally withdrew approval for oxandrolone for all indications, stating that possible adverse effects of the drug were sufficiently serious to warrant removal from the US market.
+The FDA decision was for reasons of safety or effectiveness, following a 2019 letter from Gemini, a drug manufacturer, stating that the product was no longer being marketed.

-Oxandrolone is one of the few AASs that remains available for medical use in the United States.
-The others (as of November 2017) are testosterone, testosterone cypionate, testosterone enanthate, testosterone undecanoate, methyltestosterone, fluoxymesterone, and oxymetholone.
+As of August 2023, the AASs that remained available for medical use in the US were testosterone, testosterone cypionate, testosterone enanthate, testosterone undecanoate, methyltestosterone, fluoxymesterone, and oxymetholone.

 Other countries

-Outside of the United States, the availability of oxandrolone is quite limited.
-With the exception of Moldova, it is no longer available in Europe.
-Oxandrolone is available in some less-regulated markets in Asia such as Malaysia.
-It is also available in Mexico.
+Generally speaking, the availability of oxandrolone is quite limited.
+It is no longer available in Europe.
+Oxandrolone is available in some less-regulated markets in Asia such as Malaysia and in Mexico.

 Historically, oxandrolone has been marketed in Argentina, Australia, Brazil, France, Italy, Japan, and Spain, but it appears to no longer be available in these countries.

 Legal status

-In the United States, oxandrolone is categorized as a Schedule III controlled substance under the Controlled Substances Act along with many other AASs.
-It is a Schedule IV controlled substance in Canada, and a Schedule 4 controlled drug in the United Kingdom.
+In the United States, oxandrolone was categorized as a Schedule III controlled substance under the Controlled Substances Act along with many other AASs.
+In 2017, it was a Schedule IV controlled substance in Canada, and a Schedule 4 controlled drug in the United Kingdom.

-Doping in sports

-Oxandrolone is sometimes used as a doping agent in sports.
-Cases of doping with oxandrolone by professional athletes have been reported.